 3. Eat The Best Foods Possible

 You needn’t count your calories to care for your liver but you do need to eat high-quality foods.
 This means eating organic, fresh foods whenever possible such as leafy greens packed with magnesium, chlorophyll, Vitamins A and C, along with fresh vegetables and fresh fruits when possible.
-Buying organic is important, but is especially important for your liver since pesticides, herbicides and fungicides toxify the liver and can even cause cancer.
+Buying organic is important, but is especially important for your liver since pesticides, herbicides, and fungicides toxify the liver and can even cause cancer.
 If you can’t afford everything organic, buy what’s on sale and do what you can.
 It really is worth your effort!
 These foods provide pure nutrients for your liver to cleanse and rebuild the blood to provide you with more energy and a healthy body.
 Organic fruits and vegetables also contain higher amounts of Vitamin A, Vitamin C, and sulfur, which all boost liver detoxification and cleansing.
 Broccoli, Brussels sprouts, kale, collards, apples, onions, garlic, and squash are all great choices.
+For tips on how to include these ingredients as part of your regular diet, I recommend checking out the Food Monster App, a food app available for both Android and iPhone where you can sort plant-based recipes by ingredient, meal type, and more.
 Also see: 10 Foods to Cleanse and Care for Your Liver.